Congress changes strategy on Robert Vadra

 Despite all this, Vadra was present when Rahul Gandhi and Sonia Gandhi filed their nominations from Amethi and Raebareli.

-"When Priyanka was appointed Congress General Secretary then the party decided to be offensive and not defensive over Vadra to send a message in the country that he is being targeted for being a relative of Gandhi family," the insider says.
+"When Priyanka was appointed Congress general secretary then the party decided to be offensive and not defensive over Vadra to send a message in the country that he is being targeted for being a relative of Gandhi family," the insider says.

 "This was the reason that Priyanka on a couple of occasions dropped her husband at the investigating agencies' offices where he was summoned for questioning.
 The idea was to play a victim card.
 Since Priyanka has entered into active politics and she cannot dump her controversial husband, so Vadra is being presented proudly," adds the insider.